 - Best Fruits to Eat During Pregnancy

-- How Much Fruit And Vegetable Should You Eat During Pregnancy
+- How Much Fruit Should You Eat During Pregnancy?

-- Easy Ways To Add More Fruits And Vegetables To Your Diet
+- Easy Ways To Add More Fruits To Your Diet

-The Nutrition and Dietetics Journal says that only half the pregnant women eat the right amount of fresh fruits and vegetables required for a healthy pregnancy (1).
-Fruits and vegetables fall into the healthy food category in your everyday diet.
+The Nutrition and Dietetics Journal says that only half the pregnant women eat the right amount of fresh fruits required for a healthy pregnancy (1).
+Fruits need to figure in your everyday diet.
 And, eating healthy during pregnancy ensures long-term health of the mother and the baby.
-MomJunction helps you understand all the fruits and vegetables you can and cannot consume during your pregnancy.
-So, read on and be healthy!
+MomJunction tells you about all the fruits you can and cannot eat during pregnancy.

-Fruits and vegetables are a major source of essential nutrients and play an important role in a healthy pregnancy.
+Fruits are a major source of essential nutrients and play an important role in a healthy pregnancy.